elunna/nerfhack-changelog/README.md

 * Spellbook of identify was raised to level 5 (SLASHEM)
 * Cure sickness is now directional (Evil).

+Spellbook of Charm Monster:
+* This spell is now directional and only works on the first monster hit.
+* At unskilled and basic, the spell can only pacify monsters.
+* You need to have skilled or expert skill in enchantment spells to tame monsters.
+* Now a level 3 spell
 ### ITEM EROSION AND DESTRUCTION

 * Objects can be completely destroyed via rusting/rotting/corroding (Evil)